Last Updated on

 The time correction in minutes changes by the day and is generally displayed on a board at the entrance.
 To discover this magic on your own, remember to take a note of this time correction.

-The Large Samrat Yantra is the biggest Sundial in the world and is the center piece of this entire observatory.
+The Large Samrat Yantra, also called Vrihat Samrat Yantra, is the biggest Sundial in the world and is the centerpiece of the Jantar Mantar in Jaipur.
 It is over 27 meters in height and works on the same principle as its smaller model, except that this is even more accurate, to a point of 2 seconds as against the smaller Samrat Yantra where the smallest division on its scale at 20 seconds.
-The center of the gnomon is a flight of steps that lead right upto the highest point of this observatory.
+The center of the gnomon is a flight of steps that lead right up to the highest point of this observatory.

 It is said that in the olden days, during Guru Purnima, the Royal astrologers would climb up and hang a white flag.
 Based on the winds and the incline of the Sun, they would predict the monsoons that year.
 I would have loved to climb and take a view from atop- and yes, capture it for you – but sadly, it is not allowed.:-(